Elizabeth Wine, PsyD

-Sara is an Intake Coordinator at Potomac Behavioral Solutions.
-Prior to joining our team, she was a Clinical Research Coordinator for the eating disorders program at Mount Sinai.
+Previously, Sara was a Clinical Research Coordinator for the eating disorders program at Mount Sinai.
 In this role, Sara managed research studies and assisted with the intake process for the clinic.
 She also completed an internship as a counselor for adolescents with ADHD, ASD, and comorbid problems at Florida International University’s Summer Treatment Program.
 Sara received her BA in Psychology and Studio Art from Vanderbilt University and worked as an undergraduate research assistant at a lab for child psychopathology.
 Sara enjoys working with children and adolescents across social, academic, and emotional domains and hopes to continue her studies to become a School Psychologist.